biojppm/rapidyaml/README.md

 |------------------|-------------------------------|-------------------------------
 ```

-You can verify that (for this test) ryml beats most json parsers at their own
+You can verify that (at least for this test) ryml beats most json parsers at
-game, with the notable exception
+their own game, with the notable exception
-of [rapidjson](https://github.com/Tencent/rapidjson) --- *but this exception
+of [rapidjson](https://github.com/Tencent/rapidjson) --- *but this occurs
-only occurs when in Release mode*.
+only in Release mode*.
 When in Debug
-mode, [rapidjson](https://github.com/Tencent/rapidjson) is slower than ryml,
+mode, [rapidjson](https://github.com/Tencent/rapidjson) is actually slower
-and only [sajson](https://github.com/chadaustin/sajson) manages to be
+than ryml, and only [sajson](https://github.com/chadaustin/sajson) manages to
-faster.
+be faster.

 More json comparison benchmarks will be added, but seem unlikely to
 significantly alter these results.